 Photo by Pixta

 Geographically, the rainy season isn’t typical in Hokkaido, the northernmost prefecture in Japan.
-The reason for this is because the rainy clouds, or the seasonal rain front, which take over Japan’s sky, get weaker as they move to the north of the country, so Hokkaido doesn’t have the long spells of rain typical of the rainy season.
+The reason for this is because the rain clouds, or the seasonal rain front which take over Japan’s sky, get weaker as they move to the north of the country, so Hokkaido doesn’t have the long spells of rain typical of the rainy season.

 The Beginning and End of the Rainy Season